MinnSoe/docker-jekyll-gen/README.md

-docker-jekyll-gen
+[docker-jekyll-gen][dh]
 =================
 A Docker container with Jekyll and s3_website for faster continuous delivery.
 This container is used for generating and publishing Jekyll powered static sites as part of a GitLab CI pipeline.
 This docker container should be specified when configuring your GitLab CI runner.
+You can use this container by creating a docker runner using `minn/jekyll-gen` from the Docker Hub.

 The commands `jekyll`, `s3_website`, and `bundle` are available.
 If additional plugins are required please run `bundle install` with your own Gemfile.
 Use